DEXImagingThe proposal

 Today

-Whether you're hitting the four-hour service promise, what the toner plant has on hand, where the DEXTEK pipeline stands, what customers are saying.
+Whether you're identifying what the toner plant has on hand, where the DEXTEK pipeline stands, what customers are saying.
 Each lives in a different system, or in a different person's head.
 To get the picture you hunt across tools or interrupt someone who has the login.

 With Helix